-In this post in my series “God and Man at Yale Divinity School,” I discuss my second week in the M.Div. program and the opportunities that exist for spiritual growth at Yale.
+In this post in my series “God and Man at Yale Divinity,” I discuss my second week in the M.Div. program and the opportunities that exist for spiritual growth at Yale.

 I just completed my second week in the Master of Divinity program at Yale Divinity School.
 This was a short week because of Labor Day, but things are starting to pick up.
 The semester now feels to be in full swing as introductory material and lectures quickly gave way to extensive assignments and various new obligations.